A non-asymptotic approach for model selection via penalization in high-dimensional mixture of experts models: Conclusion and perspectives

 \section{Conclusion and perspectives}

-We have studied the PMLE for GLoME regression models.
-Our main contribution is the proof of a weak oracle inequality that provides lower bounds on the penalty that ensures non-asymptotic control of the Kullback-Leibler loss.
-Furthermore, aside from important theoretical issues regarding the tightness of the bounds of the PMLE, we hope that our contribution helps to popularize GLoME models, as well as GLLiM models and and slope heuristics, by giving some theoretical foundations for model selection technique in this area and demonstrating some interesting numerical schemes and experiments.
-In particular, we aim to provide an extension of the finite-sample oracle inequality, \cref{weakOracleInequality}, to a more general framework where Gaussian experts are replaced by the elliptical distributions in the future work.
+We have studied the PMLEs for GLoME and BLoME regression models.
+Our main contributions are to establish non-asymptotic risk bounds that take the form of finite-sample weak oracle inequalities, provided that lower bounds on the penalties hold true.
+We believe that our contributions help to popularize GLoME and BLoME models as well as slope heuristics, by giving some non-asymptotic theoretical foundations for model selection technique in this area and demonstrating some interesting numerical schemes and experiments.
+In particular, we aim to provide extensions of the current finite-sample oracle inequalities, \cref{thm_Oracle_Inequality_GLoME,thm_Oracle_Inequality_BLoME}, to more general frameworks where Gaussian experts are replaced by the elliptical distributions in the future work.

+Some important theoretical issues regarding the tightness of the bounds of the PMLEs are still open.
+As per the SGaME models from \cite{montuelle2014mixture}, we also have to deal with three potential issues: the differences of divergence on the left ($\jtkl$) and the right ($\tkl$) hand side, $C_1 > 1$, and the relationship between $\frac{\pen(\bfm)}{n}$ and the variance.
+The first issue is important as in general we have $\jtkl(s_0,s_\bfm ) \le \tkl(s_0,s_\bfm )$.
+However, \eqref{montuelle.KLandJKL.1} ensures that the two divergences are \emph{equivalent} under regularity conditions.
+Namely, when